Vizzuality/eubon_butterflies/README.md

 Note, we are only returning observations that contain images, as these will be displayed on the website, as a means of highlighting the citizen science narrative.

+Also, may be of use, it seems the EUBON website is digesting the same info at [this website](http://api.eurogeoss-broker.eu/eu-bon-portal).
+It may be helpful to look at the website code and see how they call the API to extract the records first.

 ## 4. National Level Statistics